code-423n4/2024-01-init-capital-invitational/README.md

 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
 - Starts January 26, 2024 20:00 UTC
 - Ends February 02, 2024 20:00 UTC

+*For this contest, we will be adding Bytecode Size award for Bytecode Size optimizations for reduction of `InitCore.sol` and `MarginTradingHook.sol` contracts, since they are close to reaching the bytecode size limit.

 ## Automated Findings / Publicly Known Issues